Mikail Maden

-Mikail Maden (born 17 January 2002) is a Norwegian footballer who plays as a midfielder.
+Mikail Maden (born 17 January 2002) is a Norwegian footballer who plays as a midfielder for Danish 1st Division side Esbjerg fB.

 Career

 Maden made his professional debut for Schalke 04 in the Bundesliga on 13 March 2021, coming on as a substitute in the 85th minute for Amine Harit against VfL Wolfsburg.
 The away match finished as a 0–5 loss.

+At the end of February 2024, Maden joined Danish 2nd Division side Esbjerg fB on a deal until the end of the season.
+After 3 goals and 3 assists in 16 games, and promotion to the 2024-25 Danish 1st Division, Maden signed a new two-year contract with Esbjerg in June 2024.